kanako-ohashi/play-redis/README.md

 Add `"jp.co.bizreach" %% "play-modules-redis" % "2.5.1"` to your dependencies.

-* The default cache module (EhCache) will be used for all non-named cache UNLESS this module (RedisModule) is the only cache module that was loaded.
+The default cache module (EhCache) will be used for all non-named cache UNLESS this module (RedisModule) is the only cache module that was loaded.
 If this module is the only cache module being loaded, it will work as expected on named and non-named cache.
 To disable the default cache module so that this Redis Module can be the default cache you must put this in your configuration:

  ```scala
  play.modules.disabled = ["play.api.cache.EhCacheModule"]
  ```

-* This module supports play 2.5 NamedCaches through key namespacing on a single Jedis pool.
+This plugin supports play 2.5 NamedCaches through key namespacing on a single Jedis pool.
 To add additional namepsaces besides the default (play), the configuration would look like such:

  ```scala
  play.cache.redis.bindCaches = ["db-cache", "user-cache", "session-cache"]